Check out our full guide to hunting gear.

 PSE Zombie Defense Pistol Crossbow Package

 More of a novelty and a possible small game weapon, it is just a plain fun item.
-There’s a lot of junk on the market but there is one company, PSE, that manufactures hunting bows that makes an interesting little product.
+There’s a lot of junk in the market but PSE manufactures interesting hunting bows.

 It’s humorously called the PSE Zombie Defense Pistol Crossbow and it is really fun to shoot.
 It’s pretty large as far as handguns go but not unwieldy.
 It includes a mount for a red dot sight and a flashlight for fighting off the zombie hordes in low light.

 The fiberglass recurve limbs have a draw weight of 80 lbs and despite the utra-short 2.5-inch power stroke, it throws a dart at an impressive 170 FPS.
 Shooting the crossbow pistol is easy with the red dot sight.